DesiCow/CMI/Resources/Add-ons/altdetector.md

 In the Minecraft Server's `~/plugins` directory, upload the PAPI plugin jar file and restart your server.
 The plugin should generate it's files.

 > Next step, i.e. installing `player` expansion.
-You can do it ingame with command `/papi ecloud download Player` or you can
+You can do it ingame with command `/papi ecloud download Player` or you can manually download it from [here](https://api.extendedclip.com/expansions/player/)

+> Next step, i.e. installing `Luckperms` expansion.
+You can do it ingame with command `/papi ecloud download Luckperms` or you can manually download it from [here](https://api.extendedclip.com/expansions/luckperms/)